JohnOstrowick/colfm/scripts/README.md

 - **install_desktop_icon.sh** — Installs/updates the `.desktop` launcher for the app and assigns the application icon for your desktop/dock.
 - **make_icon_xml.sh** — Generates `icons.xml` by base64-embedding all PNGs from `./icons/` into a simple XML structure.
 - **mount_iphone.sh** — Mounts an iPhone filesystem (e.g., via `ifuse`) to a local mount point for file access.
+- **make_icons_data_blob.sh** - makes the helpers/icons_data_blob.h file which contains the icons embedding so that the app can be portable and not require a folder of icons.
+Note that it has a bug that it generates too many curlybraces at the end of the file.
+Just use VI and type a dollar sign to go to the end of the file, then dd on the duplicate line, then esc ZZ to save.